Vaarlion/Tic2MQTT/README.md

  - [X] feature: Add makefile to install it cleanly
  - [ ] bugfix: Find out why automatic cleanup on close don't work
  - [ ] feature: Bring ADPS to 0 when not present
+ - [ ] feature: Add a way to manage udev rule for the serial device